toluwaanimi/toy-car-robot-micocontroller/README.md

 The motor speed can be adjusted by modifying the maxMotorSpeed and minMotorSpeed constants in the code

+# Connections

+The list of connections to the microcontroller for the toy car robot includes:

+- Two DC motors: These are connected to the motor driver module using wires, which are then connected to the PWM pins of the microcontroller.
+- Ultrasonic sensors: These are connected to the microcontroller through the GPIO pins.
+- Temperature sensor: This is connected to the analog input pin of the microcontroller.
+- H-bridge module: This is connected to the PWM pins of the microcontroller to control the speed and direction of the DC motors.

 # How it works
 The code sets up the pins for the motor, encoder, proximity sensor, and temperature sensor in the `setup()` function.
 It also attaches an interrupt to the encoder pin to track the motor's movement.